“`html

 Don’t just take anyone’s word for it.
 Your friends’ opinions may not reflect potential users’.
 Consider approaches like pre-selling the product.
 It’s a great way to validate demand before sinking resources into further product development process stages.
 For instance, idea generation for SaaS projects benefits significantly from pre-selling.

 Consider how data storage impacts demand at this product strategy step.
-For further understanding, check out data storage evolution, and consider creating user personas and the Theodore Levitt growth stage models.
+Check out data storage evolution for further understanding and consider creating user personas and the Theodore Levitt growth stage models.

 3. Prototyping: Breathing Life into Your Vision

-This phase involves building a prototype, a functional model of your product that should look and behave like the final product.
-Focus on including only the core product features.
+This phase involves building a prototype.
+A prototype is a functional model of your product.
+It should look and behave like the final product.
+Focus on including just the core product features.

-A prototype provides an early look at the final product, allowing for user testing.
-This allows for evaluating user experience and finding flaws without major redesigns.
+A prototype provides an early look at the final product.
+This allows for user testing.
+Evaluate user experience and find flaws without major redesigns.

 4. Development: From Mockup to Fully Functional

 Even inventions like the typewriter had prototypes.
-This shows the importance of real-world iteration, which needs to come before development mode.
+This shows the importance of real-world iteration.
+Real-world iteration needs to come before development mode.

 Building the Minimum Viable Product (MVP) often follows a software development lifecycle approach.
 Consider resources like those available on GitHub, which offer information about product development cycles for your software development.